Dijji/XstReader/README.md

 A command line tool for exporting emails, attachments or properties from an Outlook file.

-By default, the all folders in the Outlook file are exported into a directory structure that mirrors the Outlook folder structure.
+By default, all folders in the Outlook file are exported into a directory structure that mirrors the Outlook folder structure.
 Options are available to specify the starting Outlook folder and to collapse all output into a single directory.

 The differences from the export capabilities of the UI are: the ability to export from a subtree of Outlook folders; and the ability to export attachments only, without the body of the email.